Interbotix/Mark_III_CM9/README.md

 ### Esp32 Code
 You will find the code to be run by Esp32 board in the [PS4_esp32](./PS4_esp32) folder.
 This code is used to connect to a PS4 remote via bluetooth and then send the relevant control input data to the OpenCM9.04 via UART.

+There is also a folder called [FIND_ESP_MAC](./FIND_ESP_MAC), in which there is a small arduino script to find the MAC address of the Esp32, this is used in the setup described below.

+## Setup
+This serves as a guide to describe how to set up your Playstation4 remote and your Esp32 to work together to get input to the hexapod!

+### Playstation4 Library
+The first step is to download this [PS4-Esp32 Library](https://github.com/aed3/PS4-esp32) (Credit to [aed3](https://github.com/aed3) for their fantastic library!).
+With this downloaded to your computer, place the file "PS4-esp32-master" amongst the rest of your Arduino libraries - likely in `/Arduino/libraries`.

+### Pairing Your Esp32 to your PS4 remote
+Upload the code `FIND_ESP_MAC.ino` onto your arduino and open up the Serial port.
+You should then see the MAC address of your Esp32 printed out.
+For example, it would be a number that looks like this: `01:02:03:04:05:06`.
+Remember this number!

+Next you will need to download [Sixaxispairtool](https://sixaxispairtool.software.informer.com/download/) - what I used or you can also use [sixaxispairer](https://github.com/user-none/sixaxispairer).
+This software is used to change the MAC address that the PS4 remote will look to make a Bluetooth connection with.